New York Smells: A Large Multimodal Dataset for Olfaction: Tasks and Experimental Results

-\paragraph{Setup} We evaluate how well the representations are able to discriminate scenes, objects, and materials from smell alone.
+\paragraph{Setup.} We evaluate how well different olfactory models are able to discriminate scenes, objects, and materials from smell alone.
 For each task, we compare architectural variants of the smell encoder (MLP, Transformer, CNN) trained via olfactory–visual contrastive learning against the same encoders with random weights, as well as versions trained on smellprint features rather than raw sensory inputs.
 We use linear probes on the olfaction representation.
 To train a probe, we use the activations from the penultimate layer of the olfaction network, and train it to predict the labels derived from the visual stream using GPT-4o on the training set.
 We then evaluate the probe on the held-out test set.
 Linear probes isolate the contribution of the representation itself.
-Strong linear probe performance indicates that the representation encodes semantic information that is linearly separable, and thus useful for downstream tasks.

-\paragraph{Results} As shown in Table~\ref{tab:classification}, self-supervised olfaction representations trained with visual supervision outperforms baselines.
-Models trained on raw sensory inputs also achieve higher accuracy than models trained with the hand-crafted smellprint features.
-These results show that deep learning from raw olfaction signals is significantly better than hand-crafted features.
+\paragraph{Results.} As shown in Tab.~\ref{tab:classification}, self-supervised olfaction representations trained with visual supervision outperform baselines.
+Models trained on raw sensory inputs achieve higher accuracy than models trained with the hand-crafted smellprint features.
+This demonstrates the strength of training networks on raw smell signals using our dataset.
 In Figure~\ref{fig:recognition}, we showcase Top 3 predictions from linear probing our smell encoder, spanning diverse scenes, materials, and objects in our test set.
+As described in Sec.~\ref{dataset}, the scene recognition performance largely reflects the ability to find pairs of odors from the same physical areas, rather than generalization across scenes, which explains the relatively high performance.